MicrosoftDocs/fabric-docs/docs/data-factory/compare-fabric-data-factory-and-azure-data-factory.md

 :::image type="content" source="./media/connector-differences/monitoring-hub.png" alt-text="Screenshot showing the monitoring hub and the items of Data Factory.":::

-The pipeline copy monitoring results provides breakdown detail of copy activity.
+The pipeline copy monitoring results provide breakdown detail of the Copy activity.
 By selecting the run details button (with the **glasses icon** highlighted) to view the run details.
 Expand the **Duration breakdown**, you can know the time duration of each stage in copy activity.

 :::image type="content" source="./media/connector-differences/details-of-copy-activity.png" alt-text="Screenshot showing the pipeline copy monitoring results provides breakdown detail of copy activity.":::